Blog Post View

 Spreadsheets are compiled and sold on the black market.
 The more recent and complete the information, the higher the value of the data being purchased.
 If the data already includes sensitive information such as banking details, the data can command high prices for the criminals fencing the data on the black market.

 Once a criminal purchases your identity, they have several options available to them.
 The most common route to gain easy money is to clone existing debit or credit cards.
-Often criminals prefer cloning credit cards as most people will wait for a monthly statement before realising something is amiss.
+Often criminals prefer cloning credit cards as most people will wait for a monthly statement before realizing something is amiss.

 In rare cases, criminals are altogether more ambitious and there have been instances of people taking mortgages, even buying and selling property in other people’s names.